AguaClara/aguaclara_tutorial/docs/source/git-and-github/git-basics.rst

 Clone
 -----

 When you first want to access a repository locally you'll have to clone it.
 By cloning the repository you make a local copy to which you'll be able to pull updates from online and push your changes to the repository.
 If pulling and pushing don't make sense yet don't worry, just read the sections below.

-P.S.
-I'm not sure how exactly cloning works in the sandwich analogy, ideas are welcome
+As for a sandwich analogy, imagine that a restaurant has the recipe for making a BLT and you wanted the recipe as well to make your own BLT.
+This way, both you and the restaurant have the exact same BLT recipe.
+However, if you modify your copy of the recipe, this does not affect the restaurant's original BLT recipe.

 Pull
 ----